Magnuson-Center-Campus-Ventures/mccv-frontend/README.md

 ## Deployment

-This repo is currently set up to auto-deploy from master with travis ci and surge integration.
-The site can otherwise be deployed by running `yarn deploy` from a local terminal in the project directory.
-Live project can be found [here](http://dartmouth-mccv.surge.sh/)
+Install the AWS CLI, login to it, and then run `yarn deploy` after running `yarn build` in order to push the compiled app to the s3 bucket we host the site on.

 ## Authors 📝